Derived categories and rationality of conic bundles: Rational conic bundles over the plane

-It is also known (\cite{almeida-gruson-perrin}, \cite{verraprym}) that the admissible double cover of $N\cap Kum(\Gamma)$ induced by the degree 2 cover $J(\Gamma)/\pm Id$ has Prym variety isomorphic to $J(\Gamma)$ and (\cite{verraprym}) that in this way one obtains all admissible double covers of plane quartics.
-Remark that this is indeed the double cover of the plane quartic induced by the restriction of the conic bundle degenerating on the Kummer variety.
-This means that the intermediate Jacobian $J(X)$ is isomorphic to $J(\Gamma)$ as a principally polarized abelian variety.
+It is also known (\cite{almeida-gruson-perrin}, \cite{verraprym}) that the admissible double cover of $N\cap Kum(\Gamma)$ induced by the degree 2 cover $J(\Gamma)\rightarrow Kum(\Gamma)$ has Prym variety isomorphic to $J(\Gamma)$ and (\cite{verraprym}) that, by choosing appropriate genus 2 curves, one obtains all admissible double covers of all plane quartics this way.
+Remark that this coincides in fact with the double cover of the plane quartic induced by the restriction of the conic bundle degenerating on the Kummer variety.
+This means that the intermediate Jacobian $J(X)$ is isomorphic to $J(\Gamma)$ as a principally polarized Abelian variety.

-Finally, remark that we can always assume that the quadric hypersurface $Z$ we are considering is smooth.
-The locus of singular quadric hypersurfaces corresponds via $\phi$ to hyperplanes in $\PP^3$ passing through the origin $\ko_{\Gamma}$ of the Kummer surface.
-Notably these correspond to the quadric cones over the quadrics in $\PP^3$ vanishing on the twisted cubic $Y$.
-It is easy to see, using the invariance of $Kum(\Gamma)$ under the action of $(\ZZ/2\ZZ)^4$, that one can get any plane quartic with at most double points to us by considering hyperplanes in $\PP^3$ that do not contain the origin.
+To complete the proof, we show that for any admissible double cover of a plane quartic, the corresponding standard conic bundle can be obtained by the previous construcion.
+Remark indeed that we can always assume that the quadric hypersurface $Z$ we are considering is smooth: by using the invariance of $Kum(\Gamma)$ under the action of $(\ZZ/2\ZZ)^4$ we can just not consider hyperplanes passing through the origin (whose inverse images are singular quadrics).
+Indeed, up to the choice of the appropriate curve $\Gamma$, one can obtain any plane quartic with at most double points by considering the intersection of hyperplanes in $\PP^3$, that do not contain the origin, with the Kummer quartic. \end{proof}

 Resuming, let $\chi: X \to Z$ be the blow-up of $Z$ along $\Gamma$.
-Let us denote by $H$ both the restriction of $\ko_{\PP^4}(1)$ to $Z$ and its pull-back to $X$ via $\chi$, and by $D$ the exceptional divisor.
-Remark that $\omega_Z = -3H$.
+Let us denote by $\ko(H)$ both the restriction of $\ko_{\PP^4}(1)$ to $Z$ and its pull-back to $X$ via $\chi$, and by $D$ the exceptional divisor.
+Remark that $\omega_Z = \ko(-3H)$.
 Let $\Sigma$ be the spinor bundle on the quadric $Z$.
 Let $\pi: X \to \PP^2$ be the conic bundle structure.
-We denote by $h$ the pull back of $\ko_{\PP^2}(1)$ via $\pi$.
-The construction of the map $\pi$ gives $h=2H-D$, then we have $D = 2H-h$.
-The canonical bundle $\omega_X$ is given by $-3H+D= -H-h$.
+We denote by $\ko(h)$ the pull back of $\ko_{\PP^2}(1)$ via $\pi$.
+The construction of the map $\pi$ gives $\ko(h)=\ko(2H-D)$, then we have $\ko(D) = \ko(2H-h)$.
+The canonical bundle $\omega_X$ is given by $\ko(-3H+D)= \ko(-H-h)$.

 \begin{proposition} Let $\pi:X \to \PP^2$ be a standard conic bundle whose discriminant locus $C$ is a degree 4 curve.
 Then there exists an exceptional object $E$ in $\Db(\PP^2,\kb_0)$ such that (up to equivalences):